appdotnet/piha/README.md

 Usually, your git root is what you deploy to heroku, but because of our build system we want to deploy a specific folder.
 In order to do that you must install a heroku plugin: [heroku-push](https://github.com/ddollar/heroku-push)

-To setup your heroku deploy do the following:
+To setup your Heroku deploy do the following:

 ```sh
 # This assumes you have already install the heroku tools